The 12 Best Cash Back Credit Cards in Canada

 The annual fee for the primary cardholder is $139.
 For the first additional card, the fee is $50, but for subsequent additional cards, there is no additional fee.
 The minimum annual income to obtain this card is $60,000 per person or $100,000 per household.

-Scotia Momentum Visa Infinite Credit Card: Best cash back credit card for newcomers to Canada
+Scotia Momentum Visa Infinite Credit Card: Best for Newcomers to Canada

 The Scotia Momentum Visa Infinite Card offers attractive cash back that varies by purchase category.
 There is 4% cash back for every $1 of grocery store purchases as well as for all recurring payments or subscriptions, 2% cash back on the purchase of gas and public transit including car-sharing services such as Uber and 1% back on all other types of purchases.
 If you’re new to Canada, Scotiabank offers credit cards even if you don’t yet have a credit file here.